hpsfoundation/tac/working-groups/continuous-integration/continuous-integration.md

   HPSF software ecosystem, ensuring that key packages are built and tested at these facilities.

+## Customers

+The CI service will initially be for HPSF projects, but could expand after initial launch and willingness of resource providers.

+We are collecting [project needs](project-needs) as we go along, to inform the plan.

 ## Plan
 1. [ ] Get Spack CI working as a prototype for a couple of projects
 2. [ ] Ensure that those projects can only use UO resources via gitlab.spack.io